Thinking of making the swap to unpaper towels? Honestly, it’s easier than you think and you can make your own reusable paper towels in 15 minutes!

 While I was putting this post together, I noticed a handful of tutorials out there for DIY unpaper towels that snap together and take the shape of a regular paper towel roll that you can put on an actual paper towel holder, etc.

 When it comes to a project like this, that really just needs to be functional, I personally gravitate towards the easiest option.
 And that’s what today’s tutorial is.
-But if you like the idea of a snapped roll, there are some great tutorials out there.
+But if you like the idea of a snap roll, there are some great tutorials out there.
 Wanted to mention that in case you’re looking for different option.

 That said, let’s get to tutorials…